 - Acted for a client in handling a series of copyright infringement lawsuits against the unauthorized use of animations on the defendant’s educational application software.
 In this case, the infringer published more than two thousand infringing videos in their software.
 We designed the comprehensive strategy for the client on IPR protection and guided them in notarizing all the infringing contents.
 According to the client’s budget and demands, we filed lawsuits in batches according to the tailored strategy and received favourable decisions;

-- Acting for a leading domestic textile trading company, which as an OEM manufacturer, was commissioned by a European company to produce clothing products and export them to their client overseas.
+- Acted for a leading domestic textile trading company, which as an OEM manufacturer, was commissioned by a European company to produce clothing products and export them to their client overseas.
 The batches of clothing in dispute were imported into China by a third-party company, and the domestic trademark squatter had filed several complaints with relevant authorities and also commenced lawsuits against our client and the importer in several locations.
 The claimed amount of compensation was more than USD3 million.
 After being entrusted by the client, we conducted detailed legal searches and in-depth analysis, formulated a tailored coping strategy, and assisted the client in collecting a large amount of evidence.
 Finally, with the effort of all parties, the domestic trademark squatter reached the settlement agreement with the European company, and the result favoured our client;

 - Advised and acted for many other Fortune 500 Companies in trademark, domain name, copyright, and unfair competition cases.
 Through strategy design, negotiation, Cease & Desist Letters, and effective follow-up, not only were many disputes solved at an early stage, but costs were saved for clients.